anirudhsengupta/Markov-Chains-in-College-Basketball/README.md

    Probabilities of moving between states were estimated using historical outcomes — accounting for free throw accuracy, turnover rates, scoring probabilities, and more.

 4. **Expected Points:**
-   The chain runs multiple simulations to estimate the expected points in each situation (No Foul, Foul in the Bonus, Foul in the Double Bonus) for all D1 Teams.
+   The chains run multiple simulations to calculate the expected points in each situation (No Foul, Foul in the Bonus, Foul in the Double Bonus) for all D1 Teams.

 5. **Time Frames:**
    Play-by-play data was scraped from different time intervals (Full Game, Last Hald, Last 5 Min, etc.) to show how the expected points changed over time.